 A slow broadband connection is a valid reason for cancelling.

-One route is the Ofcom broadband speed code of practice.
+One route is to use the Ofcom broadband speed code of practice.
 If your provider has signed up to this, they’ve agreed to deliver a particular download speed and end contracts without a fee if they don't match up to this promise.

 To use this to end a contract period early without charge, you’ll need to give tech support a chance to fix the issues first.
 The speed must also be significantly lower than the rate you were advised when joining.
 All providers should supply an accurate estimate when you sign up.